avnishit/wordstats-service/README.md

 #### [Infrastructure `src/infra`](./src/infra)
 Infrastructure components interface with external services and frameworks such as databases, filesystems and other third party services.

-### Assumptions / Limitations
-- With default config, a single task (text, file, url) processing is not atomic.
-Refer to config file for more details.
-- Tasks & TaskQueue are currently not persistant, only the word stats result are.
-Tasks are simply queued up & processed, there is no retry mechanism in place right now.
-- All files are being treated & processing is attempted as text.